OmeletsKitchen/RecipeBook/Dinner/Crab_Curry.md

     1 can coconut milk or cream
     1 large onion, diced
     1 large or 2 small tomatoes, diced
-    1 Tbsp oil
+    1 zucchini, sliced, 2 fistfuls of spinach, or 1 cup peas (fresh or frozen) (optional) 1 Tbsp oil
     1/2 kg imitation or real (peeled) crab, broken into bite sized pieces fresh cilantro leaves, for serving

 1. Grind all spices, ginger, and garlic cloves in a mortar and pestle to make a fine paste.
 Set aside.
 2. Heat oil in a pan over medium high heat.
 Once the oil is hot, add your onion.
 A pinch of salt and sugar helps them brown nicely.
 Stir and cook until transluscent.
 3. Add the spice/garlic paste and red curry paste, stirring to evenly coat the onion.
 Add tomato and cook until softened.
 You may need more oil to help it along.
+Add veggies, if using.
 4. Shake coconut cream vigorously before opening, then add to the mix, stirring to blend the sauce.
 Add your bay leaves and crab.
 5. Bring to a low simmer, covered, for at least 10 mins.
 6. Discard bay leaves.
 Salt and pepper to taste and top with cilantro leaves.
 Serve hot with white rice or bread.